markusfisch/bots/README.md

 The bots are placed in a circle in random orientation.
 The portals are placed in a circle around the bots.

-Send `f` to shoot an enemy that's right in front of you.
-You can also kill enemies that are next to you by bumping into them.
+You can kill enemies that are next to you by bumping into them.
 A dead enemy will turn into an extra life `+`.
 Picking it up will increase your life points by one.
 If an enemy touches you, you'll loose one life point per turn.